manassaloi/manassaloi.github.io/_posts/2020-01-26-personal-life-frameworks.markdown

 27. [Horizontal relationships vs Vertical ones](https://www.goodreads.com/book/show/43306206-the-courage-to-be-disliked); vertical relationships are hierarchical, where you see others as being either inferior or superior to you while horizontal ones are egalitarian, you see others as your equals

 28. [All problems are interpersonal relationship problems](https://www.goodreads.com/book/show/43306206-the-courage-to-be-disliked); we are all suffering in interpersonal relationships

+29. [Share stories, not advice](https://lethain.com/share-stories-not-advice/); try to share stories instead of giving advice, especially in circumstances where I’m missing most of the context

+30. [Boring life](https://medium.com/@micah/the-boring-life-88a1146b0b35#.hz4w3cyax); chose to be actively boring

+31. [Regret minimization framework](https://awealthofcommonsense.com/2016/10/the-jeff-bezos-regret-minimization-framework/); what will you regret doing/not doing when you are 80?

 **Note:** I will keep expanding this list